 windmill:

-baseDomain: xxxxxxxxxx-services.k8s.ubicloud.com # Replace with your service URL or domain
+baseDomain: xxxxx-services-xxxxx.k8s.ubicloud.com # Replace with your service URL or domain

 baseProtocol: https